Picmonic/example-php-challenge/SETUP.md

 ### Install node

-Go to the node website and get the version for your machine [here](https://nodejs.org/en/download/). make sure to add the npm dir to your pat var
+Go to the node website and get the version for your machine [here](https://nodejs.org/en/download/). make sure to add the npm dir to your path var.